gsmfnc/StaRS2D/README.md

 tower.
 Starship's position is indicated with a pair $(x,y)$ of decimal values.
 The velocity along the axes $x$ and $y$ is denoted with $Vx$ and $Vy$.
-The attitude is represented by the angle $\theta$ and the associated angular velocity is $\omega$.
+The attitude is represented by the angle $\theta$ and its associated angular velocity is $\omega$.
 A graphical description of such quantities is shown in the following figure.